RockefellerArchiveCenter/project_electron/content/personas-user-stories.md

 permalink: /personas-user-stories/
 ---

-## User researcher

-[the importance of user research for this project and how our approach reinforces a user-centered design process]

-### User stories
+## User stories

-User stories were gathered for Project Electron through in-person interviews, surveys and exploring existing literature.
-They follow the format:
+We created user stories to help define project requirements as part of the discovery process for Project Electron.
+They were generated from user research in the form of in-person interviews, surveys and existing literature.
+The user stories follow the format:

-“As a [kind of user] I want to do [an action] so that [goal]”.
+`“As a [kind of user] I want to do [an action] so that [goal].”`

-Thee user stories are divided into four user groups:
+These user stories are divided into four user groups:

   - Donors and Depositors
   - Researchers
-  - Rockefeller Archive Center staff
+  - Rockefeller Archive Center Staff
   - Allied Information Professionals

 [All User stories are available on GitHub](add link) and released under a Creative Commons 1.0 Universal License.

-### Personas
+## Personas

-From the user stories, thirteen user personas and a persona template were developed for Project Electron.
-Personas were created for three user groups:
+Based on the user stories, we developed thirteen user personas and a persona template.
+These personas help synthesize our user research, and we engage them in design and development processes as a strategy to center the people who will be using the systems.
+The personas are divided into three user groups:

-  - Donors and depositors
+  - Donors and Depositors
   - Researchers
   - Information Professionals